 Sushiholic was right next to Crujiente Taco, and they had an amazing happy hour special on food and drinks which came in handy after the beer festival!
 We ordered a bunch of different things, ate them all, and it was so cheap!

-Our Airbnb in Prescott was more of a retreat for us, as our house was near the end of a long dirt road, and it took forever to go anywhere.
-In order to save money and trips to the store, we made a delicious beef stew here, and ended up being hermits and hikers.
-BUT we did venture to Old Town Prescott which was pretty cool.
-In the center of downtown is the court house, where people will walk their dogs (and PIGS!), you can see inmates being taken in to court, and see a timeline of the state of Arizona and Prescott.
+Our Airbnb in Prescott was more of a retreat for us, as our house was near the end of a long dirt road.
+In order to save money and trips to the store, we made a delicious beef stew here.
+We did venture to Old Town Prescott which was pretty cool.
+There is an old court house in the center of downtown where people will walk their dogs (and PIGS!)
+You can see inmates being taken in to court and see a timeline of the state of Arizona and Prescott.
 One side of the block is called “Whiskey Row” where the old time outlaws like Wyatt Earp, Virgil Earp and Doc Holliday used to hangout.
 Many of the original bars still exist, including Palace, Bird Cage, and Matts.

 We really liked the feel of Scottsdale!
 Lots of nice neighborhoods, parks, plenty of restaurants and bars to visit, and very close to Phoenix too.
 If you like the old town feel, head to Old Town Scottsdale!
 We stopped into Růže Cake House for a boba tea for our walk.
 We didn’t get any, but they had some great macarons, chocolate covered Oreos, and other yummy treats for gifts!
 Old Town is full of fine art, Native American art, saloons, gift shops, and more!
 They really kept the fun, old, wild wild west feel here.
 You can also get a horse drawn carriage ride too!